liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

 ## Full Theme [](id=full-theme)

 A Full theme can present a completely different layout with different UI components and input data.
-The example here creates a Full theme for `LoginScreenlet` that presents a single `UITextField` for the user name.
+The example here creates a Full theme for the Login screenlet that presents a single `UITextField` for the user name.
 It uses the [UDID](http://www.idownloadblog.com/2010/12/21/iphone-udid/) for the password.